gcn59/discordtw-public/README.md

 ## Getting started

+Do `npm i` to install all needed node_modules.

 Go in `server.js` and change tokens at the top for Twitter and at the bottom for the Discord Bot.

 For Twitter Tokens and how to generate them, I let you search on Internet.

+You can customize the prefix for commands in settings.json.

 ## Licence